palantir/conjure/docs/spec/wire.md

   /demo/var%2Fconf%2Finstall.yml/rev/53
   ```

-1. **Headers** - For Conjure endpoints that define `header` parameters, clients must translate these to [HTTP Headers](https://developer.mozilla.org/en-US/docs/Web/HTTP/Headers).
+1. **Headers** - Conjure `header` parameters MUST be serialized in the [PLAIN format][] and transferred as [HTTP Headers](https://developer.mozilla.org/en-US/docs/Web/HTTP/Headers).
 Header names are case insensitive.
-Header values must be serialized using the [PLAIN format][].
-Parameters of Conjure type `optional<T>` MUST be omitted entirely if the value is not present, otherwise just serialized as `PLAIN(T)`.
+Parameters of Conjure type `optional<T>` MUST be omitted entirely if the value is not present, otherwise just serialized as `plain(T)`.

-1. **Headers** - For Conjure endpoints that define `header` parameters, clients MUST translate these to [HTTP Headers](https://developer.mozilla.org/en-US/docs/Web/HTTP/Headers).
-Header names are case insensitive.
-Header values MUST be serialized using the [PLAIN format][].
-Parameters of Conjure type `optional<T>` MUST be omitted entirely if the value is not present, otherwise just serialized as `PLAIN(T)`.
+TODO: http/2 requires lower case.

 1. **Content-Type header** - For Conjure endpoints that define a `body` argument, a `Content-Type` header MUST be added.
 If the body is of type `binary`, the content-type `application/octet-stream` MUST be used.
 Otherwise, clients MUST send `Content-Type: application/json`.

 <!-- TODO: should clients send an 'Accept: application/json' header to allow for future format changes on the server? -->